Government of Colombia: Indigenous territories

-Indigenous territories or indigenous reserves in Colombia are the "constitutional form through which the state recognizes and formalizes the collective ownership of [indigenous] peoples’ ancestral territories"; there are 846 territories recognized by law.
+Indigenous territories or indigenous reserves in Colombia are the "constitutional form through which the state recognizes and formalizes the collective ownership of [indigenous] peoples' ancestral territories"; there are 846 territories recognized by law.
 The territories total 35,608,579.2 hectares or 31% of the nation as of 2023 according to the National Land Agency.

-According to the 2018 census, 64% of the 1.9 million indigenous people of Colombia lived within these territories.
+According to the 2018 census, 64% of Colombia's 1.9 million indigenous people lived within these territories.

-The National Indigenous Territories Commission (CNTI) was created in 1996 through Decree 1397 to ensure full territorial rights to the indigenous people.
+The National Indigenous Territories Commission (CNTI) was established in 1996 by Decree 1397 to ensure full territorial rights for indigenous peoples.
 It is composed of 10 delegates representing indigenous organizations within the territories who consult with and relay issues to the national government.

 Issues

 Trust

-In 2022, 21% of Colombians reported their trust in the national government being high or moderately high, 22% reported high or moderately high trust in their local government, and 20% in civil service.
+In 2022, 21% of Colombians reported high or moderately high trust in the national government, 22% in their local government, and 20% in the civil service.

+Climate change

+Colombia's government has been recognized as taking a determined approach to reducing its dependence on fossil fuels and contributing to a reversal in global climate change trends.